 In general, the way you may pursue damages for a CMV accident does not differ dramatically from how you may seek compensation in any other type of collision.
 However, instead of filing the personal injury insurance claim or lawsuit against the CMV driver, you may be filing it against their employer under the legal principle of vicarious liability.

-Special regulations apply to CMV drivers as well.
+In addition to being responsible for their negligent actions while working, special regulations apply to CMV drivers as well.
 This includes:

 - The possession of a valid commercial driver license

 - Hours of service limits imposed by the Federal Motor Carrier Safety Administration (FMCSA)